Ultraviolet

-Ultraviolet (UV) is a form of electromagnetic radiation with wavelength shorter than that of visible light, but longer than X-rays.
-UV radiation is present in sunlight, and constitutes about 10% of the total electromagnetic radiation output from the Sun.
+Ultraviolet radiation or UV is electromagnetic radiation of wavelengths of 10–400 nanometers, shorter than that of visible light, but longer than X-rays.
+UV radiation is present in sunlight and constitutes about 10% of the total electromagnetic radiation output from the Sun.
 It is also produced by electric arcs, Cherenkov radiation, and specialized lights, such as mercury-vapor lamps, tanning lamps, and black lights.

-Although long-wavelength ultraviolet is not considered an ionizing radiation because its photons lack the energy to ionize atoms, it can cause chemical reactions and causes many substances to glow or fluoresce.
-Many practical applications, including chemical and biological effects, derive from the way that UV radiation can interact with organic molecules.
-These interactions can involve absorption or adjusting energy states in molecules, but do not necessarily involve heating.
+The photons of ultraviolet have greater energy than those of visible light, from about 3.1 to 12 electron volts, around the minimum energy required to ionize atoms.
+Although long-wavelength ultraviolet is not considered an ionizing radiation because its photons lack sufficient energy, it can induce chemical reactions and cause many substances to glow or fluoresce.
+Many practical applications, including chemical and biological effects, are derived from the way that UV radiation can interact with organic molecules.
+These interactions can involve exciting orbital electrons to higher energy states in molecules potentially breaking chemical bonds.
+In contrast, the main effect of longer wavelength radiation is to excite vibrational or rotational states of these molecules, increasing their temperature.
+Short-wave ultraviolet light is ionizing radiation.
+Consequently, short-wave UV damages DNA and sterilizes surfaces with which it comes into contact.

-Short-wave ultraviolet light damages DNA and sterilizes surfaces with which it comes into contact.
-For humans, suntan and sunburn are familiar effects of exposure of the skin to UV light, along with an increased risk of skin cancer.
-The amount of UV light produced by the Sun means that the Earth would not be able to sustain life on dry land if most of that light were not filtered out by the atmosphere.
+For humans, suntan and sunburn are familiar effects of exposure of the skin to UV, along with an increased risk of skin cancer.
+The amount of UV radiation produced by the Sun means that the Earth would not be able to sustain life on dry land if most of that light were not filtered out by the atmosphere.
 More energetic, shorter-wavelength "extreme" UV below 121 nm ionizes air so strongly that it is absorbed before it reaches the ground.
-However, ultraviolet light (specifically, UVB) is also responsible for the formation of vitamin D in most land vertebrates, including humans.
-The UV spectrum, thus, has effects both beneficial and harmful to life.
+However, UV (specifically, UVB) is also responsible for the formation of vitamin D in most land vertebrates, including humans.
+The UV spectrum, thus, has effects both beneficial and detrimental to life.

-The lower wavelength limit of human vision is conventionally taken as 400 nm, so ultraviolet rays are invisible to humans, although people can sometimes perceive light at shorter wavelengths than this.
-Insects, birds, and some mammals can see near-UV (NUV) (i.e., slightly shorter wavelengths than what humans can see).
+The lower wavelength limit of the visible spectrum is conventionally taken as 400 nm.
+Although ultraviolet rays are not generally visible to humans, 400 nm is not a sharp cutoff, with shorter and shorter wavelengths becoming less and less visible in this range.
+Insects, birds, and some mammals can see near-UV (NUV), i.e., somewhat shorter wavelengths than what humans can see.